temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 The value `invalid` will trigger an exception, causing the booking to rollback.

-**Output**

-The expected output should be a JSON response similar to the following:
+The output in your terminal will be a JSON response similar to the following:

 ```json
 {